alexk49/task-journal/README.md

 ```

 Sub habits are for if you have more detailed instructions for your habit.
 For example, your main habit might be "Play the piano", with a sub habit of "Practice Scales".

+The habits you list in this file will be added into every entry of your journal.

+## Journal Entries

+If a habits file is created then each journal entry will consist of three sections: habits, tasks, and notes.

+### Tasks

+These are to do items.
+Anything in the tasks section not marked as finished will be carried over to the next day on creation.

+### Notes

+The notes section is free form, and is used for jotting down anything you like.
+Anything in this section will not carry over, so the notes section will display as blank for each newly created journal entry.

 ## Longer term aims